Neonatal infection can be acquired

 Bacterial agents include group B streptococci Neonatal Listeriosis Neonatal listeriosis is acquired transplacentally or during or after delivery.
 Symptoms are those of sepsis.
 Diagnosis is by culture or polymerase chain reaction testing of mother and infant... read more , enteric gram-negative organisms (primarily Escherichia coli Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
 Certain strains cause diarrhea, and all can cause infection when... read more ), Listeria monocytogenes Listeriosis Listeriosis is bacteremia, meningitis, cerebritis, dermatitis, an oculoglandular syndrome, intrauterine and neonatal infections, or rarely endocarditis caused by Listeria species.
-Symptoms vary... read more , gonococci Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
+Symptoms... read more , gonococci Gonorrhea Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
 It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more , and chlamydiae Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
 Chlamydiae... read more .